-In fall 2017, Old Dominion University students in Cathleen Rhodes’s Queer Studies course partnered with the Tidewater Queer History Project to develop a queer walking tour of Norfolk.
-Though not the first LGBTQ-themed walking tour in the area, it was the first designed and led by students.
-Their work started with examining Our Own, the Norfolk-based gay newspaper that ran from 1976 – 1998.
-ODU Library’s Special Collections has the only known full print run of the paper still in existence.
-Students spent hours combing through old issues looking for interesting people and places from Tidewater’s queer past and identifying several interesting topics for inclusion in a walking tour.
+In the fall of 2017, Old Dominion University students in Cathleen Rhodes’s Queer Studies course partnered with the Tidewater Queer History Project to develop a queer walking tour of Norfolk.
+Though not the first LGBTQ-themed walking tour in the area, it was the first to be designed and led by students.
+Students started by examining Our Own, the Norfolk-based gay newspaper that ran from 1976 – 1998.
+ODU Perry Library’s Special Collections has the only known full print run of the paper still in existence, and students spent hours combing through old issues looking for interesting people and places from Tidewater’s queer past and identifying several interesting topics for inclusion in a walking tour.
 For most students, this was their first time conducting archival research.

 Student Caroline Ramos designed a tour route from the possible list of topics.
 She selected areas of the city with high concentrations of interest, mapped a route with four legs (downtown, the Neon District, Ghent, and the area surrounding ODU), and narrowed student selections to one location for each student.
 Students then used Our Own, The Virginian-Pilot, personal interviews, and a wide variety of other primary and secondary sources to uncover details of Norfolk’s queer past.